equinor/ops-actions/scripts/oidc/pwsh/README.md

    2. If it exist, it will store the ObjectId as a variable to be used with RBAC later
 7. Check if current Subscription Context matches Subscription provided as input
    1. Function will exit if it does not match
+8. Check if RBAC Assignment is defined
-8. Check if Resource Groups in Config file has match for RBAC Role defined
+   1. Check if Resource Groups in Config file has match for RBAC Role defined
       1. If it does not exist, it will be added
       2. If it exist, it will skip
 9. Create GitHub Environment where Secrets will be stored
 10. Create GitHub Secrets